-Federal funds for public transportation are authorized and appropriated by Congress, primarily through the U.S. Department of Transportation (USDOT).
+Federal funds for public transportation are authorized and appropriated by Congress, primarily through the USDOT.
 The FTA and FHWA provide funding allocations to the states and reimburse for eligible expenses, including state administration of the FTA programs.
-Large urban providers, including LTD also receive some funds directly from the FTA.
+Large urban providers, including LTD, also receive some funds directly from the FTA.
 Many federal sources require local/state matching funds that vary from 10 percent to about 50 percent depending on the program.
 FTA does not allow fare revenue to be used for local match.
 Table 1 below summarizes the major sources of federal public transportation funding and which LTD funds utilize these sources.